ReservedKeyword/Schedule-I-Twitch-Customers/README.md

 As a quick aside, a Twitch chatter’s message is inspected to *contain* this phrase, meaning that it does not have to be their full message, nor does it have to begin with an exclamation mark (!).

+### `Subscriber Weight`

+A weight value that can be used to determine the "luck" of subscribers when getting drawn.
+Non-subscribers have a static weight of 1.0.

+* If you would like, for example, subscribers to have 20% more luck than non-subscribers, this value should be set to `1.2`.

+* If you would like subscribers to have the same luck as non-subscribers, this value should be set to `1.0`.

 ### `Queue Size`

 The maximum number of unique chatters that should be selected from at any given time.
 Chatters will always be chosen at "[random](https://en.wikipedia.org/wiki/Pseudorandomness);" this value simply defines the maximum number of unique chatters you would like the plugin to choose from.